orenbenkiki/total_space/README.rst

 tab-separated file using ``transitions`` instead.
 These are also useful for further automated processing.
 However these aren't very useful in communicating the model's logic to humans.

-To generate diagrams for visualizing the state machine, you can run ``python3 -m total_space.simple_model dot | dot -Tpng > complete.png``.
+To generate diagrams for visualizing the total space of states, you can run ``python3 -m total_space.simple_model space | dot -Tpng > complete.png``.
 This will generate a large, detailed, but `complete <images/complete.png?raw=true>`_ diagram, which might still be useful when debugging complex paths to debug `partial <images/partial.png?raw=true>`_ or `invalid
 <images/invalid.png?raw=true>`_ models.